voscal/voscal/README.md

 ## Hi there 👋
 hi im voscal, im a solo game developer!

-🛠️ I’m currently working on babagaboosh-GUI, it an easy to use gui adaptation of doug doug's babagaboosh programme
+🛠️ I’m currently working on babagaboosh-GUI, it an easy to use gui adaptation of doug doug's babagaboosh program

 📫 How to reach me: you can reach me on my email `contact@voscal.com` or my discord that uses the same name!